All About Radiation: Radiation Exposure & Radiation Sickness

 Gastrointestinal Tract

 Radiation harms the digestive system lining and causes nausea, bloody vomiting, and loose bowel movement or diarrhea.
 This happens when the casualty's exposure is 200 rems or more.
 The radiation will start to quickly obliterate the cells in the body that gap.
-These include blood, GI lot, conception, and hair cells, and eventually hurt the DNA and RNA of enduring cells.
+These include blood, GI lot, conception, and hair cells, eventually hurting enduring cells' DNA and RNA.

 Reproductive Tract

-Since reproductive tract cells partition quickly, this region of the body can be harmed at rem levels as low as 200.
+Since reproductive tract cells partition quickly, this body region can be harmed at rem levels as low as 200.
 In the long haul, some radiation affliction casualties will become sterile.

 Conclusion: How to Protect Yourself from Radiation Exposure and Radiation Emergency?